csswizardry/csswizardry.github.com/_posts/2020-01-08-performance-budgets-pragmatically.md

 ## Targets vs. Safeguards

-When faced with the task of setting a brand new budget, it can feel daunting—almost paralysing—trying to find a value that is both attainable but effective.
+When faced with the task of setting a brand new budget, it can feel daunting — almost paralysing — trying to find a value that is both attainable but effective.
 Is it too ambitious?
 Is it not ambitious enough?
 Is it going to be really difficult to hit?
 Or do we risk making it so easy to achieve that it’s almost pointless?
 How do we know?
 How long will it take to find out?